MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/getdomaincategories.md

 ---
-title: GetDomainCategories Service Operation ms.service: bing-ads-ad-insight-service ms.topic: article
+title: GetDomainCategories Service Operation - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Gets the list of categories available for the website domain and language.
 ---
-# GetDomainCategories Service Operation
+# GetDomainCategories Service Operation - Ad Insight
 Gets the list of categories available for the website domain and language.

 ## <a name="request"></a>Request Elements